sumeyacodes/week-2-hackathon-rock-paper-scissors/plan.md

 1. Initialisation / Intro screen
 // Initialise an array ["Rock", "Paper", "Scissors",]
-// Declare an empty variable to store the user input
+// Declare an empty variable to store the user input userInput

-// log an introductory message to the console.
-"Welcome to our game, please type either Rock, Paper or Scissors to begin!"
+// Declare an empty variable to store the computers input computerInput

-2. Prompt for user input appears on screen
+// log an introductory message to the console. console.log("Welcome to our game, please type either Rock, Paper or Scissors to begin!");

-// request a user input to the console (user input function?)
+2. Prompt for user input appears in the console

 3. User types selection
 // user inputs is received.
 This must be either "Rock" "Paper" or "Scissors"